Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

 Release notes
 ==============

-Some informations regarding the Tulip-Python releases pushed on the Python Packaging Index:
+Some information regarding the Tulip-Python releases pushed on the Python Packaging Index:

     * **4.10.0**: based on Tulip 4.10.0 released on 08/12/2016